 - Angle closure or pigmentary.
 The iris of the eye bulges and blocks drainage.
 This can happen suddenly, which is a medical emergency.
 Or it can develop slowly.

 - Normal tension.
 Your eye pressure remains normal, but your optic nerve is damaged.
-Researchers don't know why this happens.
+Researchers do not know why this happens.

 - Early onset.
 Babies can be born with glaucoma, and some kids develop it with the first few years.